 The art in this was perfect for me, from the cover art to the typography to the doodles inside it.
 I also really liked the B&N exclusive insert – nicely informative and easy to refer back to.

 Being an avid reader and a lover of mythology, I have read all of Riordan’s books.
 I’ve even enjoyed most of them.
-But when I noticed so many story parallels to the Percy Jackson series, I was honestly a little disappointed.
+But when I noticed so many story parallels to the Percy Jackson series inThe Sword of Summer, I was honestly a little disappointed.
 I noted earlier that Magnus sounds very much like Percy, but there are a lot of parallels between the two stories.
 Some of them Riordan makes fun of himself for, but it was a little much for me.

-Overall, I rated this book 4 stars.
+Overall, I rated The Sword of Summer 4 stars.
 If I did half stars, it would be closer to 3.5 than it would be to 4.
 It isn’t a bad book, but I didn’t fall in love with it the way that I know I can with Riordan’s books.

 If you’re looking for similar books, another middle-grade series that I love is The Sea of Trolls series by Nancy Farmer.
 A YA sci-fi series called Age of X series by Richelle Mead also touches on norse mythology, but it’s definitely for people on the older end of the YA spectrum due to some of the content.
 If you’re looking for base material, I really enjoyed The Poetic Edda.
 I’m not linking to this one because there are about a thousand translations of The Poetic Edda, and I’m not knowledgable enough to say which translation is the best one.